BlueBrain/hpcbench/docs/campaign.rst

 metrics (optional)
 ~~~~~~~~~~~~~~~~~~
-Additional metrics to put in the benchmark report.
+Additional metrics to put in the benchmark report, which will be exported along the
+measured values.
+This is useful to provide information about the benchmark parameters or build.

 .. code-block:: yaml
   :emphasize-lines: 5-6